yalmip/yalmip.github.io/_posts/inside/2021-05-13-debuggingnonsymmetricsquare.md

 spy(Z-Z')
 ````

-To circumvent this, you should treat the root-cause which is bad data which most likely will cause issues in the solver too, but a quick fix for the small noise terms is to symmetrize the matrix which hopefully will cancel the small terms
+To circumvent this, you should treat the root-cause with bad data which most likely will cause issues in the solver too, but a quick fix for the noise terms is to symmetrize the matrix which hopefully will cancel the small terms

 ````matlab
 Z = (Z + Z');